Park Address: 500 Virginia Ave, Ann Arbor MI 48103

 Hours and Rules

-Virginia Park is a large 5-acre neighborhood park west of downtown.
-It is located on the corner of Virginia Avenue and Fair Street, near the corner of Liberty Street and Virginia Avenue.
+Virginia Park is a large five acre neighborhood park west of downtown.
+It is at the corner of Virginia Avenue and Fair Street, near the corner of Liberty Street and Virginia Avenue.
 View the Ann Arbor Parks and Nature Areas map for location context.
 The park contains a playground, water fountain, asphalt path to the play area, picnic table, benches, softball fields, basketball court and open field.
 The park is picturesque with many mature shade trees and a stately row of Sycamores along Virginia Avenue.

 Access and Parking

-The park is accessible on foot by walking through the neighborhood sidewalks, and by bicycle by riding through the neighborhood streets.
+The park is accessible by walking or biking through the nearby neighborhood.
 Nearby Liberty Street has bike lanes and sidewalks.

-Public Transportation: There is a nearby bus stop on Liberty Street, a few hundred feet from the park.
+There is a nearby bus stop on Liberty Street, a few hundred feet from the park.
 Visit The Ride for closest stops and route details or check out the parks ride guide.
-Amenities

 Report a Problem - A2 Fix It